Anja Jantschik

-Anja Jantschik (born May 28, 1969) is a German journalist and writer, mainly known for her crime novels.
+Anja Jantschik (28 May 1969 – 13 September 2024) was a German journalist and writer, mainly known for her crime novels.

 Biography

 Anja Jantschik was born in Mutlangen 1969.
 Her father was a goldsmith in Schwäbisch Gmünd.
 She developed an early talent in the writer's guild.
 Since the mid-1990s, she has worked as a freelance journalist for several newspapers, including the Gmünder Tagespost in Ostalbkreis.

 She published her first novel in 2006, a thriller with the title Mord zwischen den Zeilen.
 The first five Ostalb thrillers were published by Unicorn Publishing House in Schwäbisch Gmünd.
-As a crime writer she reads from their works regularly as part of cultural festivals and cultural events.
+As a crime writer she read from their works regularly as part of cultural festivals and cultural events.

-Anja Jantschik now lives in Göggingen.
+Jantschik lived in Göggingen.
+She died on 13 September 2024, at the age of 55.